abhinavg4/java_compiler/README.txt

     -d 1 will print the debugging statements.

 FILES
-    /src - Contains all source files
+    Makefile - The usual makefile to clean all png files and display this readme on terminal /src - Contains all source files
     /bin - Binaries are built in this directory
     /tests - Contains testcases